psahni/aws_saa_prep/8_High Availability And Scalability.md

  * CZLB is enabled by default for ALB, it can be turned off from target group setting.
  * CZLB is disabled by default for gateway and network load balancers
+ * When Cross-Zone Load Balancing is enabled, ELB distributes traffic evenly across all registered EC2 instances in all AZs.

 ### ELB - SSL Certificates